Entrepreneur vs Manager, and why can’t you be both?

 - Learning Tips

 An entrepreneur is not a manager

 For the entrepreneur setting up a business is a risk he’s willing to take.
 In the early phase of a company, the business startup, everything may not go as it should.
-But who cares if eventually the innovation seems to work out.
+But who cares if eventually, the innovation seems to work out.
 That’s the reward for a risk taker.
 However, there is a certain point in time that the company requires a different role.
 You now have to grow to the size where you can appoint a good manager.
 If, of course, there is enough money to employ someone.
-Nevertheless, professional management comes into play, on way or the other.
+Nevertheless, professional management comes into play, one way or the other.

 Many entrepreneurs, especially those in a growth process, regularly struggle with this organizational turning point.
 The growth of the company, the employees – especially the new ones – force them to come up with an answer to this pressing issue.
 An entrepreneur has a different responsibility than a manager.
 That makes both roles different.